Characteristics of the Australian Terrier

 The coat is harsh and straight, about 2 inches in length all over its body, with a distinctive ruff and apron, and a soft, silky topknot.
 The tail is docked, leaving slightly less than one half, and should be held erect.
 Aussies come in three colors...
 Blue & Tan, Solid Sandy, and Solid Red.

-As befits their heritage as versatile workers, Australian Terriers are sound and free-moving, with good reach and drive.
+As benefits their heritage as versatile workers, Australian Terriers are sound and free-moving, with good reach and drive.
 Their expression should be keen and intelligent, their manner spirited and self-assured.

 Australian Terrier Temperament